uwescience/myria-website/docs/myria-ec2.markdown

 You can monitor the performance of your cluster by pointing your browser to the Ganglia URL.
 This will allow you to monitor memory, CPU, I/O, disk space usage, and other metrics in real time as you execute your queries.

-Finally, the script will display an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) command to remotely log into the Myria coordinator to control the `myria` and `myria-web` services, view logs, or further configure the Myria system.
+You can use the `myria-cluster login` command to remotely log into the Myria coordinator to control the `myria` and `myria-web` services, view logs, or further configure the Myria system.
+(Note that unlike other `myria-cluster` commands, which only require AWS credentials, the `login` command requires you to have the private key file that was used to create the cluster!)
 The services running on the coordinator can be controlled with the usual Ubuntu commands for [Upstart](http://upstart.ubuntu.com/) services:

 ```
 sudo stop myria